Mass-Zero constrained molecular dynamics for electrostatic interactions: Theory

 \subsection{Comments on the calculation of force and energy}

+Before moving to the results, we mention a relevant technical point.
 The calculation of the force after discretization of the electrostatic potential is an important element of the algorithm.
 In Equation~\ref{eq:MaZeEvolution}, the gradient of $V(\bm{\phi};\{\bm{r}_\beta\})$ is taken with respect to the particle’s position, $\bm{r}_\alpha$, which typically lies off the grid.
-Several approaches exist in the literature for taking this derivative of the discretized field~\cite{Hockney:1981, Gilson:1985, Gilson:1993, Im:1998}.
+Several approaches exist in the literature for taking this derivative of the discretized potential~\cite{Hockney:1981, Gilson:1985, Gilson:1993, Im:1998}.
 Following previous work~\cite{Hockney:1981}, in this paper it is evaluated on the grid using a central difference scheme.
 For example, the derivative along the $x$ direction becomes:

 where $D_x$ indicates the discrete derivative along the $x$ axis, the indices $n+1$ and $n-1$ refer to the neighboring grid points in the $x$ direction relative to grid point $n$.
 The full $x$ component of the force is then computed as: